axoplasm/stradeviola/README.md

 # Strade Viola

 A static dashboard showing yearly cycling stats from Strava.
-Fetches ride data via the Strava API, aggregates it by year, and generates a single-page HTML dashboard with an interactive chart and table (metric and US units).
+Fetches ride data via the Strava API, aggregates it by year, and generates a single-page HTML dashboard with an interactive chart and table in metric and US units.

+See an example using [axoplasm’s](https://www.strava.com/athletes/56063) data at [stradeviola.axoplasm.com](https://stradeviola.axoplasm.com).

 ## Setup